jdc-cunningham/cross-platform-app/README.md

 ### Mobile
 This is a React Native app, the apps are generally pretty basic, although built to be dynamic(can add more modules).
-Below is a gif showing the RN app updating the `/shared-api/` and then the Electron app pulling that new value in.
+Below is a gif showing the Electron app updating some note and then the RN app reads the new value.
+Later RN updates same value and Electron sees it.
+Both interfaces are using the `/shared-api/` for modifying and storing data.

 ![current React Native app 04/30/2020](./react-native-app-04-29-2020.gif)